About Us

 What makes you passionate about yoga?

-As we know Rishikesh is the world capital of yoga, the healing power of the Ganges is strong here.
-Rishikesh has been a magnet for spiritual seekers.
-Therefore this environment helps and motivates me to do yoga.
+Rishikesh, the world capital of yoga, and the healing energy of the Ganges inspire me.
+This spiritual environment motivates me to live and teach yoga.

 What makes you happy?